Just a quick update for the thrust vectoring coaxial drone project,

 PX4 is an expandable, modular system…Continue

-ArduCopter now has experimental geo-fencing support, thanks to Andrew Tridgell's superb geo-fencing code for ArduPlane.…Continue
+ArduCopter now has experimental geo-fencing support, thanks to Andrew Tridgell's superb geo-fencing code for ArduPlane.

 One of the biggest challenges in an open source development project is getting the "architecture of participation" right.
 Like a great game, contributing should be easy to pick up but hard to master, giving people of all skills and experience an opportunity to engage.
-Right now we have scores of developers working…Continue
+Right now we have scores of developers working on dozens of projects, but a lot of it is behind the…Continue